mohdtarek5/fawry-task/Q1/README.md

 To support regex, `-i`, `-c`, and `-l` options, I would expand the argument parsing to detect these flags and set appropriate control variables.
 For regex, I would treat the pattern as a regular expression if specified, using `[[ "$line" =~ $pattern ]]` for matching.
 The `-i` flag would apply case-insensitive matching, only converting text to lowercase if `-i` is set.
 The `-c` flag would count the number of matches and output the total, while `-l` would modify the script to loop through multiple files and print only the filenames of those containing matches, rather than the matching lines.
 The main loop and search logic would adjust dynamically based on these flags.

+## Testing Results

 ![Testing Results](mygrep.png)

+## Hardest part
+The hardest part to implement in code was dealing with the interaction of flags like -n, -v, and -nv and offering flexibility in argument parsing.
+It needed proper validation and handling of how each flag interacted with others, particularly because some flags change the output format while others change the match logic.
+Ensuring the script could handle all combinations without any errors while offering clear logic for different search behaviors made this section difficult.